markajeena/Comp322/Lab6/README.md

 05/09/2020

-Finishing up spiritd, finished mole.c and creates a log in /HOME/markajeena/lab6.log.
+Finishing up spiritd, finished mole.c and it beautifully creates a log in /HOME/markajeena/lab6.log.

+05/09/2020
+-finished at 3:00pm